-The School of Law's financial aid program is designed to assist students meet their need with a combination of financial aid resources, grant assistance, loan and/or work-study.
-By filing one application, you will be considered for all sources of funds, including grants/scholarships and loans.
+The University’s financial aid program is designed to assist students with a combination of financial aid resources, including grant assistance, loans, and/or work-study.
+Students must submit the Free Application for Federal Student Aid (FAFSA) by March 1st in order to receive optimal consideration for all sources of funds, including grants/scholarships and loans.

 Loans and University Grants are administered by the University’s Office of Student Financial Assistance & Education, http://www.umaryland.edu/fin/, and information about applying for need-based financial aid is available on that website.

 Merit-based scholarships are awarded to incoming students by the Office of Admissions at the Carey School of Law.
 The Osborne Scholarship and the Samuel and Anne Hopkins Scholarship require separate applications.